Pratik-Prakash-Sannakki/One-Access/README.md

 - 	**Emergency Service Provider:** Complete the emergency request from patients
 -	**Supplier:** Supplier is able to CRUD the manufacturers and products.
 Also manage the orders from different organizations like Hospitals and Labs.
  -	**Delivery Man:** Accept the orders from Hospitals and Patients and complete the delivery request successfully.

+ # Steps to Access Application:

+ 1. System Admin will login in with his/her credentials on login screen.
+Admin dashboard consists of all entities of the ecosystem.
+He first creates Hospital Admin,Pharmacy Admin and Delivery Man
+2. Hospital Admin will login with his/her credentials and adds Doctors and Patients.
+Also an email is sent to the patients successfully to access all the features of our Application.
+3. Patient will book an appointment with desired hospital and doctor and submit Book Appointment
+4. Doctor creates prescription for the patients who have booked appointment under him by clicking create prescription button
+5. Patient can view the prescription when he clicks on check prescription button
+6. Pharmacy Admin add medicines to his pharmacy by clicking add Medicines with their prices
+7. Patient can order medicines by selecting the pharmacy name and medicines available in that pharmacy.
+He can pay and confirm the order for the same
+8. Pharmacy admin can view the orders placed by clicking manage orders button in his dashboard.
+He now accepts the order and assign the delivery man for the order placed.
+9. Delivery man accepts the orders by selecting each order in his dashboard and assign to himself.
+Now the status of the order changes to pending.
+Later he selects the order and click on Delivered Button
+10. Patient can view the status of the ordered medicines.
+The status now will be changed to delivered
+11. System Admin will login to add Lab Admin
+12. Lab Admin can Add the medical tests along with the price of the tests by clicking Add/Update Tests button in his dashboard
+13. Patient can click on Book Tests to undergo medical tests.
+He can select the Lab, Test name and Test date.
+Now he can confirm the Test by paying the total amount displayed and click on confirm
+14. Lab Admin will complete the test process of the respective patient.
+He can also publish results by clicking on submit button
+15. System Admin will login to create the Insurance Admin
+16. Insurance Admin can now add Insurance Plans.
+He can add the plan details such as total years of duration, Monthly premium amount and Total premium amount of the plan.
+He can also manage the plans created by updating or deleting plans by clicking on Manage Plans in his dashboard
+17. Patient will book the Insurance by clicking on check insurance plans in his dashboard.
+He can view the plans available and confirm the purchase by clicking on Pay
+18. Insurance Admin will check the orders placed by clicking on manage orders in his dashboard.
+He can view the order details and confirm/decline the purchase
+19. System Admin will login in to create Supplier Admin
+20. Supplier Admin will add inventory items with all the details of products .He can also update and delete the products
+21. Hospital Admin will be able  to order inventory items to his organization and confirms the order by selecting the supplier name and products
+22. Supplier Admin can check the orders placed and can confirm the order.
+He also assign deliveryman to deliver the products
+23. Delivery man now can check the assigned orders.
+He will assign to himself and click on Delivered.
+The status gets updated to delivered
+24. System Admin will login to create Emergency Admin
+25. Patient clicks on Help button in his dashboard during emergency
+26. Emergency Admin will receive the request for help for respective patient and completes the help
+27. System Admin can do All CRUD operations on All organizations

 ## CONTRIBUTERS: